-Do NOT paddle impaired: Do not drink alcohol or use drugs before or while paddling.
-These substances can reduce reaction time, balance, coordination, and judgment - all of which are vital to your survival in a threatening situation.
+Do Not Paddle Impaired- Do not drink alcohol or use

+drugs before or while paddling.
+These substances can reduce reaction time, balance, coordination, and judgment.

-Put contact information on your boat: Attach an "IF FOUND" sticker to your unregistered boat or write the boat owners contact information in the boat.
-This contact information can help rescuers locate you faster should an emergency situation occur, and the boat is found unattended.
-(See page 53, for more information about "If Found" stickers.)
+Put Contact Information on Your Boat- Attach an "IF FOUND" sticker to your vessel or write the owners contact information on the vessel.
+This contact information can help rescuers locate you faster should an emergency situation occur, and the vessel is found unattended.
+See page 59, for more information about "If Found" stickers.

-Know your ability: Be honest with yourself when planning a trip.
+Know Your Ability- Be honest with yourself when planning a trip.
 Rough water, white water, or rapids can be difficult for experienced paddlers and are no place for beginners.
-Check the weather forecast, tides and water flows before heading out to a location and for the period of time you plan to be on the water.
-Changes in weather, tides and water flows can easily turn a calm waterbody that is within your paddling abilities into a deadly environment.
-Our website contains links to several good Connecticut weather forecasts and resources https:// portal.ct.gov/DEEP/ Boating/Weather--Tides--Streamflows.
+Check the weather forecast, tides, and water flows before going on the water.
+When on the water changes in conditions can easily turn a calm day into a deadly environment.

-Plan ahead: Know the waters that you are paddling and plan your day accordingly.
-Tell someone where you are going, what boat you are taking and when you plan on returning; this is called filing a "float plan."
+File a Float Plan- Tell someone where you are going, what vessel you are taking, and when you plan on returning.
+This is called filing a "float plan."
 The information in a "float plan" will help first responders rescue you faster should an accident occur.

-Avoid paddling alone: Paddle with a friend or group.
-You will have someone that can help you get back in your boat or call for help if needed.
+Avoid Paddling Alone- Paddle with a friend or group.
+You will have someone that can help you get back in your vessel or call for help if needed.

-Wear appropriate clothing: The correct clothing choices can add significantly to your paddling comfort, extend your boating season and might save your life.
-Chose the most appropriate clothing you own.
-Dress in layers of clothing that will retain body heat when wet (fleece) and outer layers that repel water.
+Wear Appropriate Clothing- The correct clothes can keep you comfortable, extend your season, and may even save your life.
+In cold conditions, dress in layers of clothing that will retain body heat when wet and outer layers that repel water.
 Avoid cotton, which stays wet and does not retain heat.
-Wear a hat!
-(If you are a paddling in the cold-water seasons consider investing in wet or dry suit, you will be amazed at the difference in comfort they make.)
+If you are a paddling in the cold-water seasons, consider investing in wet or dry suit.